alan-turing-institute/scivision/docs/about_scips.rst

  #.
 Fork/clone this repository
  #.
 Copy the template from ``docs/scip/0000-template.md`` to a new file in ``docs/scip``.
 Use the next available number for the filename, for example ``0123-short-name.md``
  #.
-Add your GitHub username to the ``editor`` field (or the username of whoever has agreed to be the editor)
+Add your GitHub username to the ``editor`` field
  #.
 Give it a short, descriptive title, and optionally add any draft text to the relevant sections of the document
  #.
 Add it to the list in ``docs/scip/scip_index.rst``
  #.
-Open a pull request into this repository
+Include the text of your proposal in the file you just created.
+Apart from the metadata, the structure of the document is completely free form -- the template or other SCIPs can act as a guide.
  #.
+Open a pull request into the main scivision repository
-While the status of the SCIP is ``raw`` or ``draft``, the text can be modified in any way -- at this stage, it is up to the 'editor' (usually the original author) to seek feedback and accept (or reject) any changes on their proposal
+ #.
+While the status of the SCIP is ``raw`` or ``draft``, the text can be modified in any way -- at this stage, it is up to the 'editor' (usually the original author) to seek feedback and accept (or reject) any changes on their proposal, but please feel free to ask a maintainer for help with this
  #.
 Consider `discussing <https://github.com/alan-turing-institute/scivision/discussions>`_ the proposal with the community, and requesting feedback or edits from others
  #.
 When it is ready for work to begin on an implementation, change (via pull request) the status to ``draft``
  #.
 Once there is broad agreement that it should be adopted (and, where code changes are necessary, that there is a working implementation), change the status to ``stable``.